Shannon Brady: Olympic FC

 Brady departed Brisbane City after their relegation, signing on with Olympic FC for the 2021 NPL Queensland season.
 He made his debut in a 1-0 win over Gold Coast United on the opening day of the season, starting before being substituted in the second-half.

 International career

-On 30 September 2014, Brady was selected in the Young Socceroos' squad for the 2014 AFC U-19 Championship.
+On 30 September 2014, Brady was selected in the Young Socceroos squad for the 2014 AFC U-19 Championship.
 He made his only appearance in the Young Socceroos' Group B clash with Indonesia, playing 63 minutes before being replaced by Awer Mabil in the 1–0 win.
-He scored in a friendly clash against Mexico on 24 May 2015, scoring Australia's second as they were held to a 2–2 at Jubilee Oval.
+He scored in a friendly clash against Mexico on 24 May 2015, grabbing Australia's second as they were held to a 2–2 at Jubilee Oval.